-OneDrive pricing plans are also very flexible, allowing you to chose the plan which suits your needs.
+OneDrive pricing plans are also very flexible, allowing you to choose the plan which suits your needs.
 Maybe the biggest advantage of using OneDrive is that when you opt to become a paid member you get access to the whole Office suite at no additional cost.

 This is an incredible deal if you are a student or are someone who works a lot on Word and Excel.
 Google’s own offering has evolved over the years but Microsoft is still the king when it comes to productivity tools such as Excel and Word.
 Since Office has taken the cloud route now, it also allows you to collaborate with others on the same document on a real-time basis.

 OneDrive also comes with inbuilt OneNote support, which is one of the best note-taking apps out there.
-You can create a list, write quick notes, scan your documents and what not.
+You can create a list, write quick notes, scan your documents, and whatnot.
 Whether you are a student or someone who is already tied up in Microsoft’s ecosystem, OneDrive is one of the best options out there.
 The free bundle of Office 365 with the paid version of OneDrive makes this deal even sweeter.

 Free Storage Space: 5 GB

-Box is what Dropbox would have been if it had focused more on the business users rather than individual users.
-Box is made with keeping the needs of businesses in mind.
+Box is what Dropbox would have been if it had focused more on business users rather than individual users.
+The service is made with keeping the needs of businesses in mind.
 Once you create an account, you can access Box from its websites or its apps which support all the major platforms including Linux.
 Any folder you put into the Box-folder will sync automatically.
 But, every other app on this list does that, then what makes Box different?

-It does that by providing one of the best collaborative tools in the market.
 It does that by integrating various third-party apps.
 For example, Box has inbuilt Microsoft’s Office suite support, which allows you to edit your documents online without even downloading them.
-Not only that your team can collaborate on a document on a real time basis.
+Not only that your team can collaborate on a document on a real-time basis.
 It also adds chat support, meaning you can chat with your teammates from right within the document you are working on.

-Office 365 integration is just an example, Box has integrated with numerous third-party service providers, which means that it supports a large number of file types, that you can store, view and edit online, together with your team.
+Office 365 integration is just an example, Box has integrated with numerous third-party service providers, which means that it supports a large number of file types, that you can store, view, and edit online, together with your team.
 It also saves all the previous iterations of the files you are working on, thereby safeguarding your data against accidental mistakes and deletion.

-Free Storage Space: Not Applicable, Free Trial
+Free Storage Space: 10 GB, Free Trial